 2. According to a GlobalData report, pre-owned clothing sales increased by 18% globally last year to $197 billion (£156 billion), and they are expected to reach $350 billion in 2028. theguardian

-3. According to the survey, over half of all shoppers had purchased a used item in the previous year; however, among millennials and members of generation Z, or people between the ages of 12 and 43, this percentage increased to 65%. theguardian
+3. According to the survey, over half of all shoppers had purchased a used item in the previous year; however, among millennials and members of Generation Z, or people between the ages of 12 and 43, this percentage increased to 65%. theguardian

 4. 38% of consumers, or nearly two out of every five, claimed to shop secondhand to afford luxury brands. theguardian